-While lowering the impact you have on the local landfill is reason enough to hand off your unwanted furniture, tablet, bed sheets, or rechargeable batteries to these retailers, you might be surprised to know that many of these companies offer additional incentives in the form of coupons, gift cards, and trade-in deals.
+While lowering the impact you have on the local landfill is reason enough to hand off unwanted furniture, bedsheets, tablets, or rechargeable batteries to these retailers, you might be surprised to know that many of these companies offer additional incentives in the form of coupons, gift cards, and trade-in deals.
 Ahead, learn more about some of the top retailers who will take your unwanted stuff.

 1. Best Buy

-Similar to other retailers, Walmart will take your used cell phones, Bluetooth speakers, laptops, gaming consoles, tablets, and other devices through its trade-in program.
-What’s more, you don’t even need to leave the comfort of your home.
-Simply input info about the device on Walmart’s website, get an offer for it, then ship it for free via FedEx using a preprinted label—and you receive an instant Walmart gift card for your efforts.
+Like other retailers, Walmart will take used cell phones, Bluetooth speakers, laptops, gaming consoles, tablets, and other devices through its trade-in program.
+Simply input info about the device on the Walmart website, get an offer for it, then ship it for free via FedEx or UPS Ground using a preprinted label.
+You receive an instant Walmart gift card for your efforts.

 Ever wonder where the used products Amazon sells come from?
-The online retailing behemoth will take your old electronics and devices, including Bluetooth speakers and headphones, home security devices, wireless routers, and gaming systems.
+The online retailing behemoth accepts your old electronics and devices, including Bluetooth speakers and headphones, home security devices, wireless routers, and gaming systems.
 The company will even reward you with gift cards for gently used electronics that it can refurbish and resell.
 Amazon also takes some products that are no longer functioning.
-The company will recycle a variety of electronic devices for free, even covering the cost to ship them via UPS.
+The company will recycle a variety of electronic devices for free, even covering the cost of shipping them to Amazon via UPS.

 Bedding, unmatched socks, old T-shirts—clothing retailer H&M will take all linens as part of the company’s recycling program.
-H&M collected more than 29,000 tons of textiles for recycling in 2019.
-The items were either cleaned and reused as secondhand clothing, turned into other products such as cleaning rags, or recycled into other products like insulation.
-The company will give you a discount card for 15 percent off purchases at their store with each bag of used linens you drop off there.
+Since 2013, H&M has collected more than 155,000 tons of textiles.
+The items were either cleaned and reused as second-hand clothing, turned into other products such as cleaning rags, or recycled into materials like insulation.
+When you drop off a bag of used clothing at H&M, the company will give you a coupon toward your next purchase at their store.